as10anas/as10anas.github.io/README.md

 # Analysis and Design of User Interfaces
-This website was developed using HTML, CSS, JavaScript and Bootstrap for a Software Engineering project.
+This website was developed using HTML, CSS, JavaScript and Bootstrap for a Software Engineering class project.

 ## Title: Instant TV